Setting Boundaries Takes Energy: is it worth it?

 Planning your intervention

-In a healthy, mutual relationship, you can ask your friend/partner/parent to stop doing something that’s hurting you with a reasonable expectation that they will listen and understand.
-To consider setting boundaries with folks who are not open to feedback, you must be willing to accept and prepare for some predictable reactions.
-Difficult and self-centered people are usually well-defended meaning that their ability to repel your feedback is well honed.
+In a healthy mutual relationship, you can ask your friend/partner/parent to stop doing something that’s hurting you with a reasonable expectation that they’ll listen.
+When setting boundaries with folks who aren’t open to feedback, they will be defensive.
+Difficult and self-centered people are usually well-defended, meaning their ability to repel your feedback is instinctual and well practiced.

 - Be prepared to accept responsibility for any part you’ve played in the previous violations – for example, “It’s bothered me for a while and I didn’t speak up.
-I wasn’t honest about it and I’m speaking up now.”
+I’m speaking up now.”

-- Be aware that you might be the first to offer this feedback since others shied away from confronting the offender.
-You may get, “No one else thinks this is a problem.”
-That’s irrelevant.
-It’s a problem for you.
+- Know that you might be the first to offer this feedback since others shied away from confronting the offender.
+If you get, “No one else thinks this is a problem.”
+You, “Well, it’s a problem for me.”

-- Know the techniques the offender is likely to use, these may include
+- Know the strategies the offender is likely to use, these may include

 - Blaming you